Semantic Models for the First-stage Retrieval: A Comprehensive Review: Early methods for semantic retrieval

 where $z$ denotes a latent topic.

-According to the results in~\cite{atreya2011latent}, using the latent topic representations obtained by topic models alone for IR tasks only has small gains or poor performance over the term-based baselines, unless combining them with the term-based methods.
-The possible reasons include: \begin{enumerate*}[label=(\arabic *)] \item These topic models are mostly unsupervised, learning with a reconstruction objective, either based on mean squared error~\cite{deerwester1990indexing} or likelihood~\cite{hofmann1999probabilistic, blei2003latent}.
-They may not learn a matching score that works well for the specific retrieval tasks. \item Word co-occurrence patterns learned by these topic models are from the documents, ignoring the fact that language usages in searching texts (queries) can be different from those in writing texts (documents), especially when the heterogeneity between queries and documents is significant. \item The topic models represent documents as compact vectors, losing the detailed matching signals over term-level. \end{enumerate*}
+According to results in~\cite{atreya2011latent}, using latent topic representations obtained by topic models alone for IR tasks only has small gains or poor performance over term-based baselines, unless combining them with term-based methods.
+Possible reasons include: \begin{enumerate*}[label=(\arabic *)] \item These topic models are mostly unsupervised, learning with a reconstruction objective, either based on mean squared error~\cite{deerwester1990indexing} or likelihood~\cite{hofmann1999probabilistic, blei2003latent}.
+They may not learn a matching score that works well for specific retrieval tasks; \item Word co-occurrence patterns learned by these topic models are from documents, ignoring the fact that language usages in searching texts (queries) can be different from those in writing texts (documents), especially when the heterogeneity between queries and documents is significant; \item Topic models represent documents as compact vectors, losing detailed matching signals over term-level. \end{enumerate*} Later, using more powerful neural models, e.g., doc2vec~\cite{le2014distributed}, instead of topic models for information retrieval has achieved better results~\cite{ai2016improving, ai2016analysis}.